Supporting children and young people with autism spectrum disorder (ASD)

 - support in everyday situations alongside their peers.

-The research indicates that, with the right kind of teaching, students with ASD develop social and communication skills, and manage their stress and behaviour.
+The research indicates that, with the right kind of teaching, autistic students develop social and communication skills, and manage their stress and behaviour.

-Resources for working with children and students who have ASD
+Resources for working with autistic children and students

-Two TKI (Te Kete Ipurangi) websites provide specialised teaching resources for working with students who have autism spectrum disorder (ASD).
+Two TKI (Te Kete Ipurangi) websites provide specialised teaching resources for working with autistic students.

 Inclusive Education website

-The Inclusive Education website(external link) has guides and downloads about ASD and learning.
+The Inclusive Education website(external link) has guides and downloads about autism and learning.
 You’ll find out:

 - how to identify needs and strengths, and access support

-- how to use whole-class strategies to support students with ASD.
+- how to use whole-class strategies to support autistic students.

-The TKI SE Online ASD website(external link) is older, and has other useful information.
+The TKI SE Online website(external link) is older but has other useful information.

 Professional learning for people supporting students with autism